 \section{Existence of modified wave operators}

-In this section, we prove Theorem $\ref{main-theorem}$ by the duality argument and we find suitable windows $\vp_0$ and $\psi_0$.
+In this section, we prove Theorem $\ref{main-theorem}$ and Theorem $\ref{sub-theorem}$ by the duality argument and we find suitable windows $\vp_0$ and $\psi_0$.
 In the following, we shall discuss the case $t>0$.
-The other case is discusses similarly.
+The other case is discussed similarly.

 First of all, we treat the short-range term.
-Although the following lemmata can be proven in the similar way in \cite{YK}, we give outline of proofs for the readers' convenience. \begin{Lem} Let a be a positive number and $\vp_0\in \mathcal{S}$ satisfying supp$\hat{\vp_0}\subset\{\xi\in\mathbb{R}^n\;|\;|\xi|<a\}$.
+Although the following lemmata can be proven in a similar way to \cite{YK}, we give an outline of proofs for the readers' convenience. \begin{Lem} Let $a$ be a positive number and $\vp_0\in \mathcal{S}$ satisfying supp $\hat{\vp_0}\subset\{\xi\in\mathbb{R}^n\;|\;|\xi|<a\}$.
 Then for any $N\geq0$ and $a'>a$, there exists a positive constant $C_N$ satisfying

-for any $(t,x)\in\mathbb{R}^{1+n}$. \end{Lem} The proof is prove by integration by parts and elemenaty calculations. \begin{Lem} Let be $a,R$ positive numbers and suppose that \ref{ass-s} be satisfied.
+for any $(t,x)\in\mathbb{R}^{1+n}$. \end{Lem} The proof is given by integration by parts and elementary calculations. \begin{Lem} Let $a,R$ be positive numbers and suppose that \ref{ass-s} is satisfied.
 Then we have